St. John's College of Liberal Arts and SciencesQueens Campus, Staten Island Campus

 Mathematicians find employment in almost every sector of today’s high-tech economy.
 They teach, assess financial risk, measure, and interpret data and find ways to transform natural resources.
 Their work also is vital to ensuring the safety of computer systems and even helping to sustain the environment.
 In fact, the U.S. Bureau of Labor Statistics predicts that jobs for mathematicians will rise 16 percent over the next eight years.

-Students in the mathematics degree program prepare for success by achieving the following objectives:
+Students who study Mathematics at St. John's prepare for success by achieving the following objectives: